aksakalli/sandraREST/docs/rest_endpoints.md

 ##REST Endpoints

-A consistent and functional REST api was designed and implemented.
 A rest api for keyspaces, column families and columns were implemented under “/browser/” url.
 These group of URLs allows to managing meta data.

 All required parameters for create and update operation are passed as the same object as retrieved.

 ###Keyspace:
 ```